aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/image-composition/combine-images/_index.md

 using Aspose.Imaging;
 ```

-Now that you have imported the necessary packages, you're ready to combine images in Aspose.Imaging for .NET.
+Now that you have imported the necessary Namespaces, you're ready to combine images in Aspose.Imaging for .NET.

 ## Combining Images - Step by Step